wasinger/formlib/README.md

 - It is intended for quick, configuration driven creation of contact forms that are sent by email.
   It is not intended for creating editing forms for database records.

-- Forms can be defined by YAML configuration files (or by associative PHP arrays or any other format that can be turned into a PHP array).
+- Forms can either be defined by YAML configuration files (or by associative PHP arrays or any other format that can be turned into a PHP array) or programmatically using a fluent interface.

 - Forms are rendered either in a customizable generic way or by replacing the form elements in an HTML template containing the whole form.